 This brownies with walnuts recipe is definitely an indulgence -- each brownie has about 313 calories.
 You can see the full nutrition information in the recipe card below!

 Sure you can!
-I still recommend making this quick and easy recipe for the perfect texture and rich chocolate brownie flavor, but for an easy solution, you can just toss about a cup of walnuts into any box brownie mix!
+I still recommend making this quick and easy recipe for brownies with walnuts that have the perfect texture and rich chocolate brownie flavor, but for an easy solution, you can just toss about a cup of walnuts into any box brownie mix!

 If you love brownies, I have so many for you!
 You'll definitely want to try my Mini Egg Brownies, my Dairy Free Brownies, my Graveyard Brownies, or my Matcha Brownies!
 And if you like blondies, you'll love my Brownie Blondies Recipe or my Gluten-Free Blondies with White Chocolate Chunks!
 And if you love chocolate cake, you'll definitely want to check out my Matilda's Chocolate Cake!